lban2049/lodash/.aigne/doc-smith/docs/api-number.md

 ---

-This section covered the number utility functions in Lodash.
-For more advanced numerical operations, you may want to explore the [Math](./api-math.md) functions next.
+After reviewing these number utilities, you might want to explore functions for object manipulation in the [Object](./api-object.md) section.